-If you wish to gain practical experience during your degree, then you have the option of spending 12 months between Programme Stages 2 and 3 or split over two summers between the years of study, on a paid industrial placement.
-We strongly recommend this (see the subsequent section entitled 'What Placement opportunities are available').
+If you wish to gain practical experience during your degree, then you have the option of spending 12 months on a paid industrial placement.
+This industrial placement can be taken either between Programme Stages 2 and 3 or between Programme Stages 3 and 4.
+We strongly recommend this (see the subsequent section entitled 'What Placement opportunities are available?').

-At the end of the programme, you will have acquired the knowledge and understanding of analysis and design techniques, practical and personal skills required for a career in mechanical engineering.
+At the end of the programme, you will have acquired the knowledge and understanding of analysis and design techniques, practical and personal skills required for a career in energy engineering.
 The Integrated Masters (MEng Honours) Programme develops you to a high level of professional as well as engineering competence, through broad engineering experience involving market analysis, commercial operational and regulatory constraints, project and team management, multi-disciplinary design and, where relevant, manufacture.